-PIHP contracts require them to assess each Medicaid enrollee identified as having special health care needs regular care monitoring.
-The assessment mechanisms must use appropriate healthcare professionals. d.
+PIHP contracts require them to assess each Medicaid enrollee identified as having special health care needs in order to identify any ongoing special conditions of the enrollee that require a course of treatment or regular care monitoring.
+The assessment mechanisms must use appropriate healthcare professionals.

+- d.
 Treatment Plans.
 For enrollees with special health care needs who need a course of treatment or regular care monitoring, the State requires the MCO/PIHP/PAHP to produce a treatment plan.
-If so, the treatment plan meets the following requirements: Developed by enrollees primary care provider with enrollee participation, and in consultation with any specialists care for the enrollee.
-2. Approved by the MCO/PIHP/PAHP in a timely manner (if approval required by plan).
-3. In accord with any applicable State quality assurance and utilization review standards.
-Please describe: Treatment plans are person centered plans that include an assessment of individuals strengths, natural supports and treatment needs. e.
+If so, the treatment plan meets the following requirements: - 1.
+Developed by enrollees primary care provider with enrollee participation, and in consultation with any specialists care for the enrollee. - 2.
+Approved by the MCO/PIHP/PAHP in a timely manner (if approval required by plan). - 3.
+In accord with any applicable State quality assurance and utilization review standards.

+Treatment plans are person centered plans that include an assessment of individuals strengths, natural supports and treatment needs.

+e.
 Direct access to specialists.
 If treatment plan or regular care monitoring is in place, the MCO/PIHP/PAHP has a mechanism in place to allow enrollees to directly access specialists as appropriate for enrollees condition and identified needs.

-Please describe: Enrollees may contact specialists directly - they are not required to contact the LME-MCO for referral.
-Section A · Pı ogram Description Part II: Acce C. Coordinat ion and Continuity of Care Standards (3 of 5) or PCCM program.
+Enrollees may contact specialists directly - they are not required to contact the LME-MCO for referral.

+Part II: Access

+- C. Coordination and Continuity of Care Standards (3 of 5) - 3.
+Details for PCCM program.
 The State must assure that Waiver Program enrollees have reasonable access to services.
-The below which of the strategies the State uses assure adequate provider capacity in the PCCM program. a.
-Each enrollee selects or is assigned to a primary care provider appropriate to the enrollees needs. ь.
-Each enrollee selects or is assigned to a designated designated health care practitioner who is primarily responsible for coordinating the enrollees overall health care. c.
+Please note below which of the strategies the State uses assure adequate provider capacity in the PCCM program. - a.
+Each enrollee selects or is assigned to a primary care provider appropriate to the enrollees needs. - b.
+Each enrollee selects or is assigned to a designated designated health care practitioner who is primarily responsible for coordinating the enrollees overall health care. - c.
 Each enrollee is receives health education/promotion information.

+D.I

+Please ovni ain

+1 icusc c{NP} airi

-Please explain: d.
-Each provider maintains, for Medicaid enrollees, health records that meet the requirements established by the State, taking into account professional standards. e.
-There is appropriate and confidential exchange of information among providers. f.
-Enrollees receive information about specific health conditions that require follow-up and, if appropriate, are given training in self-care. g.
-Primary care case managers address barriers that hinder enrollee compliance with prescribed treatments or regimens, including the use of traditional and/or complementary medicine. h.
+- d.
+Each provider maintains, for Medicaid enrollees, health records that meet the requirements established by the State, taking into account professional standards. - e.
+There is appropriate and confidential exchange of information among providers. - f.
+Enrollees receive information about specific health conditions that require follow-up and, if appropriate, are given training in self-care. - g.
+Primary care case managers address barriers that hinder enrollee compliance with prescribed treatments or regimens, including the use of traditional and/or complementary medicine. - h.
 Additional case management is provided.